 - Pour half noodle mixture into a 9×13 casserole dish and spread out evenly.

-- Top with half vegan shredded cheddar cheese.
+- Spread ½ cup of the cheese sauce over and spread out, then top with half vegan shredded cheddar cheese.

 - Add the remaining noodle mixture and spread evenly.

-- Top with remaining vegan shredded cheddar cheese and seasoned breadcrumbs.
+- Top with another ½ cup of the cheese sauce over and spread out remaining vegan shredded cheddar cheese and seasoned breadcrumbs.

 - Bake for 25-30 minutes or until breadcrumbs have started turning golden brown on top.